waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Agent Idea:** Create a `debugging_assistant` agent that can analyze faulty code and suggest fixes or debugging steps.
 *   **Agent Refinement Idea:** Refine the `battle_strategist` to provide more detailed switching advice, considering the entire party's composition and the opponent's likely moves.

-# V. Reflection Log (Turn 3815)
+# V. Reflection Log (Turn 3866)

+## A. Untested Assumptions
-*   **Untested Assumption:** The next town is directly south.
+*   **Primary Assumption:** The path south on Route 32 leads directly to the next town.
-*   **Alternative Hypothesis:** The path south could be a dead end, and the true path is elsewhere.
+*   **Alternative Hypothesis:** The path could lead to a different area, like the Union Cave, or be a long route with many trainers before reaching a town.
-*   **Test:** Follow the agent's recommendation to the southernmost point.
-If it's a dead end, re-evaluate exploration priorities.
+*   **Test:** Continue exploring the southern path.
+The outcome will validate or invalidate the assumption.
+*   **Secondary Assumption:** The Poke Ball at (6, 53) contains a valuable item.
+*   **Alternative Hypothesis:** It could be a common item like a Potion or Poke Ball.
+*   **Test:** Find a path to the item and retrieve it.
+This is currently blocked.